remento/remento.github.io/about.md

 permalink: /about/
 ---

 I have worked as a small business owner, developer, dev lead, and dev manager.
-Creative problem solving and the satisfaction of getting a challenging project done well have always been very satisfying for me.
+Creative problem solving and the satisfaction of getting a challenging project done well have always been strong motivators for me.
 Find out more about what I have worked on at [Linked In](https://www.linkedin.com/in/memento).

 And for some interesting pics of me and my family...